 Air Fryer Mongolian Beef

 - 1 pound flank steak

 - ½ cup low sodium soy sauce

 - ½ cup brown sugar

-- Slice the steak into thin strips and place into a large bowl.
+- Slice the steak into thin strips, cutting against the grain for the most tenderness, and place into a large bowl.

 - Add the cornstarch to the steak and toss to coat.
 Let set in the cornstarch for 5 minutes.

 - Heat the air fryer to 400 degrees.